hartleybrody/web_starter/README.md

 Once you've read through the basics, you'll be itching to start tinkering.
 Feel free to edit the code and play with your app.
 The local development server should reload every time you change a file, so edit something and then go see your changes by refreshing the app in your browser.

 If you want to learn more about other functions and tools that the Flask framework provides (like user sessions and showing messages and redirecting requests), check out the [Flask Quickstart Guide](http://flask.pocoo.org/docs/quickstart/) for more.

+### You Should Learn Basic Git
+Whenever you make some big changes to the app that you're happy with, you should use git to "commit those changes", in order to save your progress.
+That way, if something goes wrong or you somehow mess everything up, you can easily revert back to your happy state.
+It also makes it easy to share your code with others and merge in changes someone else might want to make to help you.

+Using git is outside the scope of this tutorial, and you won't need it if you're just tinkering around.
+But if you start building something cool that you might actually launch and use, you should definitely take the time to [learn the basics of git](https://www.atlassian.com/git/tutorial/git-basics).

+### Learning More About Web Development
+Building applications for the web, you might be overwhelmed by the vast number of complex concepts that come into play.
+From HTTP and networks, to databases and analytics, to caching and client-side Javascript code, there's a lot you need to learn to become a "full stack web developer", capable of building an entire web application yourself.

+But don't fret about that now.
+You'll learn about those concepts as you need them.
+There's no point trying to learn them all at once and then getting overwhelmed.
+Just keep an open mind, don't be scared to "Google" things when you're stuck ([stackoverflow.com](http://stackoverflow.com) is your friend!) and try to find a buddy or mentor you can bounce questions off of when you're really stuck.

+Being a software developer in any field -- web, mobile, systems, etc -- requires being a constant, life long learner.
+Technologies change, best practices evolve.
+If you keep working at it over time, you'll become more proficient and learn how to tackle the same problem in different ways, moving from [Hacker to Developer to Engineer](http://blog.hartleybrody.com/hacker-developer-engineer/).

+### More Great Web Development Resources
+* [The Official Flask Tutorial](http://flask.pocoo.org/docs/tutorial/) - Walks you through the steps of creating a basic twitter clone.
+You'll learn how to store things in a database for later retrieval and how to do super basic user authentication.

+* [The Tuts+ Flask Tutorial](http://code.tutsplus.com/tutorials/an-introduction-to-pythons-flask-framework--net-28822) - This expands a bit on what we did in our app, adding template inhertence, so that you don't need to rewrite the same HTML in every template file.

+* [The Flask Mega Tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) - This is a really long tutorial but it covers most of the major aspects of building web applications, like using forms, sending email, doing (proper) user authentication, writing tests to let you know if you accidentally broke something, and deploying your application to a web server.

 ## Contribute!
 If there are things you'd like to see added to this app, feel free to send me a pull request.
 Please keep in mind that the audience is people who are making their first foyer into web development, so anything that's too complex will be rejected.